yehaha9876/gitlab/doc/api/project_remote_mirrors.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/54574) in GitLab 11.8

 A project's remote mirrors are its push mirrors.

-Remote mirrors are not pull mirrors.
+Remote mirrors are not not the same as a project mirror, which is a pull mirror.
+There is seperate documentation for the [project mirror API](project_mirror.md).

 There is
 [an issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/51763)